Manual Installation

 --from-file=key=/path/to/key/file

-You can now restart the pipelines-as-code-controller pod in pipelines-as-code namespace and by the time the controller will be restarted it will use the tls secrets.
+You can now restart the pipelines-as-code-controller pod in the pipelines-as-code namespace and when the controller is restarted, it will use the TLS secrets.

 NOTE:

-• If you have different keys in your secret other than cert and key, you will need to update controller deployment envs and subsequently apply this changes on upgrade (for example through kustomize or other methods)
+• If you have different keys in your secret other than cert and key, you will need to update the controller deployment environment variables and subsequently apply these changes on upgrade (for example through kustomize or other methods).

-You can use following command to update the envs on the controller
+You can use the following command to update the environment variables on the controller:

 kubectl set env deployment pipelines-as-code-controller -n pipelines-as-code TLS_KEY=<key> TLS_CERT=<cert>

 Pipelines-as-Code requires an externally accessible URL to receive events from Git providers.
-If you’re developing locally (such as on kind or Minikube) or don’t want to set up an ingress on your cluster, you can also use a proxy service to expose the pipelines-as-code-controller service and allow it to receive events.
+If you’re developing locally (such as on kind or Minikube) or cannot set up an ingress on your cluster, you can also use a proxy service to expose the pipelines-as-code-controller service and allow it to receive events.

 Proxying with hook.pipelinesascode.com #

-To handle such scenario for minikube/kind cluster let’s use hook.pipelinesascode.com
+To handle this scenario for minikube/kind cluster, let’s use hook.pipelinesascode.com

 • Generate your own URL by going to hook.pipelinesascode.com/new

-• Add Webhook Proxy URL URL in container args of deployment.yaml.
+• Add the Webhook Proxy URL in the container args of deployment.yaml.

 ex: '<replace Webhook Proxy URL>' -> 'https://hook.pipelinesascode.com/oLHu7IjUV4wGm2tJ'